madlabunimib/PyCTBN/README.rst

 Structure Estimation Examples
 ****************************
+This example shows how to estimate the structure given a series of trajectories using a constraint based approach.
+The first three instructions import all the necessary data (trajectories, nodes cardinalities, nodes labels), and are contextual to the dataset that is been used, in the code comments are marked as optional <>.
+If your data has a different structure or format you should implement your own importer (see Implementing your own importer example).
+The other instructions are not optional and should follow the same order.
+A SamplePath object is been created, passing an AbstractImporter object that contains the  correct class members filled with the data that are necessary to estimate the structure.
+Next the build_trajectories  and build_structure methods are called to instantiate the objects that will contain the processed trajectories and all the net infos.
+Then an estimator object is created, in this case a constraint based estimator, it necessary to pass a SamplePath object where build_trajectories and build_structure methods have already been called.
+If you have prior knowledge about the net structure pass it to the constructor with the known_edges parameter.
+The other three parameters are contextual to the StructureConstraintBasedEstimator, see the documentation for more details.
+To estimate the structure simply call the estimate_structure method.
+You can obtain the estimated structure as a boolean adjacency matrix with the method adjacency_matrix, or save it as a json file that contains all the nodes labels, and obviously the estimated edges.
+You can also save a graphical model representation of the estimated structure with the save_plot_estimated_structure_graph.

 .. code-block:: python

+    import glob
+    import os

     from PyCTBN import JsonImporter
     from PyCTBN import SamplePath
-    from PyCTBN import StructureEstimator
+    from PyCTBN import StructureConstraintBasedEstimator

-    def structure_estimation_example():
+    def structure_constraint_based_estimation_example():

-        # read the json files in ./data path
+        # <read the json files in ./data path>
         read_files = glob.glob(os.path.join('./data', "*.json"))
-        # initialize a JsonImporter object for the first file
+        # <initialize a JsonImporter object for the first file>
-        importer = JsonImporter(read_files[0], 'samples', 'dyn.str', 'variables', 'Time', 'Name')
+        importer = JsonImporter(file_path=read_files[0], samples_label='samples',
+                                structure_label='dyn.str', variables_label='variables',
+                                time_key='Time', variables_key='Name')
-        # import the data at index 0 of the outer json array
+        # <import the data at index 0 of the outer json array>
         importer.import_data(0)
-        # construct a SamplePath Object passing a filled AbstractImporter
+        # construct a SamplePath Object passing a filled AbstractImporter object
-        s1 = SamplePath(importer)
+        s1 = SamplePath(importer=importer)
         # build the trajectories
         s1.build_trajectories()
-        # build the real structure
+        # build the information about the net
         s1.build_structure()
-        # construct a StructureEstimator object
+        # construct a StructureEstimator object passing a correctly build SamplePath object and the
+        # independence tests significance, if you have prior knowledge about the net structure create a list of tuples
+        # that contains them and pass it as known_edges parameter
-        se1 = StructureEstimator(s1, 0.1, 0.1)
+        se1 = StructureConstraintBasedEstimator(sample_path=s1, exp_test_alfa=0.1, chi_test_alfa=0.1,
+                                                known_edges=[], thumb_threshold=25)
-        # call the ctpc algorithm
+        # call the algorithm to estimate the structure
-        se1.ctpc_algorithm()
+        se1.estimate_structure()
-        # the adjacency matrix of the estimated structure
+        # obtain the adjacency matrix of the estimated structure
         print(se1.adjacency_matrix())
-        # save results to a json file
+        # save the estimated structure  to a json file (remember to specify the path AND the .json extension)....
-        se1.save_results()
+        se1.save_results('./results0.json')
+        # ...or save it also in a graphical model fashion (remember to specify the path AND the .png extension)
+        se1.save_plot_estimated_structure_graph('./result0.png')